Troubleshoot low memory issues in Azure Database for MySQL - Flexible Server

 - The parameter table_open_cache specifies the number of open tables for all threads.
 Increasing this value increases the number of file descriptors that mysqld requires.
 You can check whether you need to increase the table cache by checking the opened_tables status variable in the show global status counter.
 Increase the value of this parameter in increments to accommodate your workload.

-- Setting table_open_cache too low may cause MySQL to spend more time in opening and closing tables needed for query processing.
+- Setting table_open_cache too low may cause Azure Database for MySQL flexible server to spend more time in opening and closing tables needed for query processing.

 - Setting this value too high may cause usage of more memory and the operating system running of file descriptors leading to refused connections or failing to process queries.